Here are some important things you need to know before you undertake a student placement.

 In order to efficiently deliver your student placements, some of your personal information will be shared with your placement provider.

-This information is shared for the purpose of information providers assessing your suitability for placement and performing mandatory induction activities (eg issuing identification cards, registering your details with local security staff, etc).
+This information may be communicated through and/or stored in third party systems, and is shared for the purpose of placement providers assessing your suitability for placement and performing induction and reporting activities (eg issuing identification cards, registering your details with local security staff, etc).

 What personal information is shared?